mpdairy/posh/README.md

 `db-tx` listens to the tx report queue and returns the value of the database after a match.
 The hosting Reagent component won't update with a new db until there is a pattern match.

+It is generally recommended that you use `pull`s and `q`s for any components instead of `db-tx`.
+If you do use `db-tx`, it is very important to provide thorough tx pattern matching rules to restrict the component from re-rendering each time the db changes.

 This example displays a list of people who are ten years old.
 The component will only update when someone's age is set to 10 or changed